Intybyte/Intybyte/README.md

 ### Movecraft community developer

-Added to [Movecraft](https://github.com/APDevTeam/Movecraft) some fixes and new features, whilte rewriting some old code.
+Added to [Movecraft](https://github.com/APDevTeam/Movecraft) some fixes and new features, on top of rewriting some old code.

 ### ACF contributor